List of Traveller books: Special Supplements

+Additionally, articles were compiled from the Journal of the Travellers' Aid Society in Best of the Journal of the Traveller's Aid Society, Volume 1 (1981), Best of the Journal of the Traveller's Aid Society, Volume 2 (1982), Best of the Journal of the Traveller's Aid Society, Volume 3 (1983), and Best of the Journal of the Traveller's Aid Society, Volume 4 (1984).

 Adventures

 Adventures provided interesting and challenging situations through which more information about the setting would unfold.
 Fourteen were produced.
 These were in little black book format.
-FFE published all foureen as a single volume in 2000.
+FFE published all fourteen as a single volume in 2000.